 Antiglobulin Testing (Coombs’ Test)

 Direct Antiglobulin Testing (DAT) detects whether a patient’s RBCs have antibodies directly attached to them.
-Coombs’ reagent (which binds specific immunoglobulins) is added to the patient’s blood – a positive test results in the RBCs agglutinating (clumping together).
+Coombs’ reagent binds to specific immunoglobulins on the RBCs.
+It is added to the patient’s blood.
+A positive test results in the RBCs agglutinating (clumping together).

 A positive DAT indicates that haemolysis has an immune aetiology, causes include: autoimmune haemolytic anaemia, haemolytic transfusion reactions, and HDN.

 Indirect Antiglobulin Testing (IAT) detects antibodies present in the patient’s plasma.
 This can be used in cross-matching or to detect maternal anti-D IgG.
-The patient’s isolated plasma is combined with a donor’s RBCs and Coombs’ reagent.
+Donor’s RBCs and Coombs’ reagent is combined with the patient’s isolated plasma.

 Again, the test is positive if agglutination occurs.
 This indicates the patient has antibodies against the antigens present on the donor’s RBCs.